tranqui/tranqui/README.md

 ## Hi there, I'm Josh (he/him) 👋

-I've been writing code since I was small, but for the last 9+ years I've been getting paid to do it in academia.
+I've been writing code since I was small, but for the last 9+ years I've been doing it professionally in academia.

 ## 📚 About me